rticommunity/connextdds-py/docs/source/topic.rst

 Topics
 ~~~~~~

+Shared knowlege of the data types is a requirement for different
+applications to communicate with this API.
+THe applications must also
+share a way to identify what data is to be shared.
+Data (regardless of
+type) is uniquelu distinguished by using a name called a Topic.
+By definition, a Topic corresponds to a single data type.
+However,
+several Topics may refer to the same data type.

 DDS Topics allow for publishers and subscriber to communicate
 without knowing about each other.
 They dynamically discover
 each other through topics.
 The data that the :class:`DataReader` and